-In the case of a claim for coverage involving Urgent Care, you will be notified of the benefit determination within 72 hours of receipt of the claim.
+In the case of a claim for coverage involving Urgent Care, you will be notified of the benefit determination within seventy-two (72) hours of receipt of the claim.
 An Urgent Care claim is any claim for treatment where the application of the time periods for making non-Urgent Care determinations could seriously jeopardize the life or health of the claimant or the ability of the claimant to regain maximum function, or, would subject the claimant to severe pain that cannot be adequately managed.
 If the claim does not contain sufficient information to determine whether, or to what extent, Benefits are covered, you will be notified within seventy-two (72) hours after receipt of your claim of the information necessary to complete the claim.
-You will then have forty-eight (48) hours to provide the information and will be notified of the decision within twenty-four (24) hours of receipt of the information.
+You will then have forty-eight (48) hours to provide the information.
 If you don't provide the needed information within the forty-eight (48)-hour period, your claim will be deemed denied.